-The paper deals with the development of robust methods based on reflection vectors methodology for computation of control law coefficients guaranteeing stability, robustness and high performance with respect to parameter uncertainties.
+The paper deals with comparison of different techniques for robust controller design.
+The main view of the paper focuses on the development of robust methods based on reflection vectors methodology for computation of control law coefficients guaranteeing stability, robustness and high performance with respect to parameter uncertainties.
 Theoretical results were verified on the examples for feedback and feedforward control structures.
 Proposed methods were tested for both stable and unstable processes.
 The paper proposes theoretical principles and design methodology of robust discrete-time controllers for systems with parametric uncertainties.